Wellness (alternative medicine): History

-In recent decades, it was noted that mainstream news sources had begun to devote more page space to "health and wellness themes".
+Since the beginning of the 21st century, it has been noted that mainstream news sources have begun to devote more page space to "health and wellness themes", and wellness gurus have gained more prominence.

 Dimensions of wellness

 In the 1970s, Bill Hettler, a doctor at the University of Wisconsin, developed a six-factor model of wellness, now commonly known as the dimensions of wellness.
 The original dimensions included intellectual, emotional, physical, social, occupational, and spiritual wellnesses.
 Since then, a number of organisations and researchers have adapted the dimensions of wellness into their health programs, including the US Substance Abuse and Mental Health Services Administration, which includes two more dimensions of wellness—environmental and financial—along with the original six.
 Many universities have also incorporated the dimensions of wellness into their student care programmes.

 Corporate wellness programs

 By the late 2000s, the concept had become widely used in employee assistance programs in workplaces, and funding for development of such programs in small business was included in the Affordable Care Act.
 The use of corporate wellness programs has been criticized as being discriminatory to people with disabilities.
 Additionally, while there is some evidence to suggest that wellness programs can save money for employers, such evidence is generally based on observational studies that are prone to selection bias.
 Randomized trials provide less positive results and often suffer from methodological flaws.

 The discrimination against disabled people in corporate wellness programs was one of the many reasons that prompted the creation of the Americans with Disabilities Act of 1990.
 Under the newly proposed Americans with Disabilities Act rule, an employee-wellness program consists of programs that relates to health promotion or disease prevention that includes disability-related inquiries or medical examinations.
 There are two types of wellness programs that are under the Americans with Disabilities Act: Participatory and Health-contingent.
 This newly proposed rule no longer contains the requirement that such programs be reasonably designed to promote health or prevent disease.